Wasted Paris: The brand commanding the attention of the entire Parisian skate scene

-When we design the clothes we think about the guy from the team, we try to think about details that skateboarders like (zipped pocket, wide fit).
-We like the fits of the skate clothes and the flow of the '90s which is really part of the wasted DNA quite wide and it is also something that is in the air of time.
+When we design the clothes, we think about the guy from the team; we try to think about details that skateboarders like (zipped pockets, a wide fit).
+We like the fits of skate clothes and the flow of the '90s, which is part of the Wasted DNA quite wide, and it is also something that is in the air of time.

 Wasted is putting Parisian Skate culture on a global platform.
-What are the best and most unique things about Parisian skate culture?
+So what are the best and most unique things about Parisian skate culture?

-We are lucky to be located in the center of Paris and close to the Place de la République, which is the emblematic spot of the city and since its renovation there has been a new generation growing up on this square, it's the place where everyone meets.
+We are lucky to be located in the center of Paris and close to the Place de la République, which is the symbolic spot of the city.
+Since its renovation, there has been a new generation growing up on this square; it's the place where everyone meets.
 Paris has influenced a part of the current European skateboarding scene in its way of skating and its style.
 In our collaboration with Jimbo Phillips, we designed a print with the Republique statue.

-With Xiang Fang Ye coming from a fashion background and Johann Liebel a skating one, how did you merge styles and tastes?
+With Xiang coming from a fashion background and Johann from a skating one, how did you merge styles and tastes?

-When we make a collection, we work with themes that come from aesthetic films (Larry Clark, Gregg Araki) and 90's music (grunge, brit pop, shoegaze, post punk) in large part.
-We make as a tribute, a heritage to films, album covers that are symbols of the 90's indie aesthetic and strong imagery that are our references from when we were young.
-The next collection is called "In Bloom", a reference to the song of Nirvana, where we collaborate with the photographer Charles Peterson who photographed the whole scene during the emergence of this movement in Seattle among others.
+So we make as a tribute, a heritage to films, album covers that are symbols of the 90's indie aesthetic, and strong imagery that are our references from when we were young.
+For example, the next collection is called "In Bloom," a reference to the song of Nirvana, where we collaborate with the photographer Charles Peterson who photographed the whole scene during the emergence of this movement in Seattle, among others.

-Accessories have become an essential part of an outfit and collectables allow us to accessorize other parts of lives.
+Accessories have become an essential part of an outfit, and collectibles allow us to accessorize other parts of lives.
 Wasted is a big player in the accessory game, so how much thought goes into choosing the next line of accessories?

-We like goodies, we like to have our logo on everyday accessories.
-It's accessible merchandising and it's something that stays.
-For the bags, we also think about skateboarders, with smaller sizes and adapted storage.
+We like goodies, and we want to have our logo on everyday accessories.
+It's accessible merchandising, and it's something that stays.
+For the bags, we also thought about skateboarders with smaller sizes and adapted storage.

 What's the concept behind the worldwide photoshoot project?
 And how do you decide on the right people to represent Wasted?

-NOORDZEE just released and the cinematography was beautiful.
-It captured the raw energy of skate team and some scenes resembled that of a lookbook showing off the clothing line.
-How did the skate team first form? and what goes into putting together a skate film?
+NOORDZEE just released, and the cinematography was beautiful.
+It captured the raw energy of the skate team, and some scenes resembled that of a lookbook showing off the clothing line.
+So how did the skate team first form?
+And what goes into putting together a skate film?

-Every year we decided to go at least once to gather everyone for a roadtrip in order to make a video and to show the brand's DNA, our mood, in the music (808 State in the first video Big City) and in our aesthetic.
+Every year we decided to go at least once to gather everyone for a road trip to make a video and to show the brand's DNA, our mood, in the music (808 State in the first video Big City), and our aesthetic.

 I saw Wasted was posted up at Fête de la Musique this year, so what went down at the festival?